Spicebush

 Growing Conditions

-- Sun Exposure: Partial shade to full shade; tolerates full sun with consistent moisture
+- Sun: Part shade to full shade, and it can grow in full sun with consistent moisture.

 Ideal Uses